 Again, obviously, there will be times when a mentor will give you advice and tell you how he would play the hand that you’ve been dealt.
 But more than that, it’s a formal mentor’s job to listen to you, help provide you with the right tools, provide expert advice and tips to increase productivity to achieve your own business success.
 You’re still in control of your business, personal life, and decision-making process.

 Everyone will benefit from having a business mentor

 It’s probably a strange thing to hear from a business coach, but the truth of the matter is, not every mentor relationship is effective.
-While I do believe that every business owners has something to gain from finding an appropriate business mentor, coach, or advisor – everyone has different needs, personalities, and learning styles.
+While I believe that every business owner has something to gain from finding an appropriate business mentor, coach, or advisor – everyone has different needs, personalities, and learning styles.